Death of Marion Barter: Early investigations

 Barter's children became concerned in October 1997, after months of not hearing from her, when she failed to call her son to wish him a happy birthday.
-Leydon called the Commonwealth Bank telebanking line on 21 October, where Barter did her banking, to check for activity on the account, discovering it had been emptied of more than $80,000 in daily increments of $5,000 between August and September from branches in Byron Bay, Burleigh Heads, and Ashmore Queensland.
+Leydon called the Commonwealth Bank telebanking line on 21 October, where Barter did her banking, to check for activity on the account, discovering it had been emptied of more than $80,000 in daily increments of $5,000 between August and September from branches in Byron Bay, New South Wales and in Burleigh Heads and Ashmore, Queensland.
 She also discovered, through a friend at customs that on the morning of 2 August 1997, less than a day after speaking to Leydon from Tunbridge Wells in England, her passport returned to Australia via Brisbane.

 Leydon immediately travelled to Byron Bay and filed a police report with this information.
 Despite never physically sighting Barter, police told Leydon that she was alive and did not want to be contacted.
 They marked the report as "an occurrence" as opposed to an investigation of a missing person.
-Unhappy with these findings, Barter’s father decided to ask the Salvation Army Missing Persons Bureau for help in locating his daughter, convinced that her decision to leave was out of character for her.
+Unhappy with these findings, Barter's father decided to ask the Salvation Army Missing Persons Bureau for help in locating his daughter, convinced that her decision to leave was out of character for her.

-In March 1999, Jack Wilson received a suspicious letter from The Salvation Army claiming that a Missing Person’s police officer spoke to a security officer at Colonial State Bank who said that Barter 'spoke of starting a new life,' and, in 1990 (not 1997), withdrew the balance of her account in Ashmore.
+In March 1999, Jack Wilson received a suspicious letter from The Salvation Army claiming that a Missing Persons police officer spoke to a security officer at Colonial State Bank who said that Barter 'spoke of starting a new life,' and, in 1990 (not 1997), withdrew the balance of her account in Ashmore.
 The inconsistencies and errors in the letter made Leydon concerned that the inquiries were not taken seriously.
-Many years later, the SA apologized and admitted that they never physically sighted Barter nor can they confirm if she truly made the statements in the letter.
+Many years later, the SA apologised and admitted that they never physically sighted Barter nor can they confirm if she truly made the statements in the letter.

 Barter did not contact her family when Leydon got married in 1998 at The Southport School Chapel, nor in 2001 when her first granddaughter was born, in 2003 when her son died by suicide, or in 2003 when her father died after a long illness.

 Subsequent investigations

-In 2007, Leydon contacted the Australian Federal Police missing persons unit asking for information on the ten-year anniversary of her mother’s disappearance.
-The AFP looked into the case and planned to use the case as the face of their annual "Missing Person's Week" campaign, hoping the public exposure might help bring in new information.
+In 2007, Leydon contacted the Australian Federal Police (AFP) missing persons unit asking for information on the ten-year anniversary of her mother's disappearance.
+The AFP looked into the case and planned to use the case as the face of their annual "Missing Persons Week" campaign, hoping the public exposure might help bring in new information.
 But the New South Wales Police Force barred the use of her story in the campaign, citing the need to protect the investigation despite the fact that Leydon was told that there was no on-going investigation.

 Beginning in 2009, the new cold case detective in Byron Bay uncovered five significant findings: